 The removal of a single tooth can lead to problems involving your other teeth shifting, your ability to chew, and problems with your jaw joint.
-To avoid these complications, Dr. Sims and Dr. Kapur will discuss alternatives to extractions as well as replacement of the extracted tooth.
+To avoid these complications, Dr. Sims will discuss alternatives to extractions as well as replacement of the extracted tooth.

-During a tooth extraction, Dr. Sims and Dr. Kapur will need to numb your tooth, jawbone and surrounding gums with a local anesthetic to numb the nerves and alleviate any pain.
-Dr. Sims and Dr. Kapur will offer detailed post-operative instructions along with any necessary pain prescriptions.
+During a tooth extraction, Dr. Sims will need to numb your tooth, jawbone and surrounding gums with a local anesthetic to numb the nerves and alleviate any pain.
+Dr. Sims will offer detailed post-operative instructions along with any necessary pain prescriptions.